 Intuit share dividends

-While Intuit's payout ratio might seem fairly standard, it's worth remembering that Intuit may be investing much of the rest of its net profits in future growth.
+While Intuit's payout ratio might seem low, this can signify that Intuit is investing more in its future growth.

 Have Intuit's shares ever split?